madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 4. **Computes expected rating**: Uses a probability-based approach:
    - Calculates similarities to all 5 golden intents
    - Subtracts minimum similarity to shift the range
-   - Normalizes to create a probability distribution
+   - Normalizes to create a probability distribution (PMF - Probability Mass Function)
    - Computes expected rating as weighted sum: rating = Σ(rating_i × probability_i)
    - Returns a continuous value (e.g., 3.6) rather than discrete integers
+   - Individual PMFs are stored for each persona evaluation
+   - Mean PMF is calculated across all personas to show overall distribution

 ### Why This Approach Works